oceanprotocol-archive/OEPs/11/README.md

 8. The Publisher is going to listen the LockPayment event

+9. The Publisher encrypts the contents and puts the decryption keys into Secret Store, `encryptedUrl = encryptDocument(serviceId, url)`

-9. The Publisher is going to grantAccess to the Publisher `grantAccess(serviceId, DDO.secretStoreKeyId, consumerPublicKey)` emit GrantAccess
+10. The Publisher is going to grantAccess to the Publisher `grantAccess(serviceId, consumerPublicKey, encryptedUrl)` emit GrantAccess containing `encryptedUrl`

-8. The Consumer is listening to the GrantAccess event filreting by serviceId
+11. The Consumer is listening to the GrantAccess event filreting by serviceId

-9. The Consumer Decrypt the url using the secretStore `url= SecretStore.decryptDocument(DDO.secretStoreKeyId, DDO.url)`
+12. The Consumer Decrypt the url using the secretStore `url= SecretStore.decryptDocument(DDO.secretStoreKeyId, DDO.url)`

-10. Consumer call Brizo (Publisher agent) to download the content related with the url:
+13. Consumer call Brizo (Publisher agent) to download the content related with the url:
    `HTTP GET http://mybrizo.org/api/v1/brizo/services/consume?pubKey=${pubKey}&serviceId={serviceId}&url={url}`